multitheftauto/stale-action/README.md

 - Add a label "stale" on draft pull requests after 90 days of inactivity
 - Close the stale draft pull requests after 30 days of inactivity
+- If an update/comment occur on stale draft pull requests, the stale label will be removed and the timer will restart

 ## Todos

-- If an update/comment occur on stale draft pull requests, the stale label will be removed and the timer will restart
+- Automatically generate accurate TypeScript definitions from GraphQL schemas

 ## Recommended permissions